-The securities itemized in the table below are held in trust by American Stock Transfer and may be awarded to specific executives as part of their long term incentive plan if the executive continues to be employed by the Company at that time.
-Please refer to the most recent Management Proxy Circular of the Company available on SEDAR at www.sedar.com for a detailed description of the incentive plan.
+The securities itemized in the table below are held in trust by TSX Trust Company and may be awarded to specific executives as part of their long term incentive plan if the executive continues to be employed by the Company at that time.
+Please refer to the most recent Management Proxy Circular of the Company available on SEDAR+ at www.sedarplus.ca for a detailed description of the incentive plan.